AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. py:attribute:: cachable
    :type: bool

-   Determines whether a package can be cached when :ref:`package caching` is enabled.
+   Determines whether a package can be cached when :ref:`package-caching` is enabled.
    If not provided, this is determined from the global config setting :data:`~config.default_cachable` and related ``default_cachable_*`` settings.

    .. code-block:: python